qingshan2346/TTLauncherView_ExpandViewTransitions/README.md

 README
 ======

-This project provides a demo three20's TTLauncherView, similar to the Facebook app launcher:
+This demo project provides an example of three20's TTLauncherView with similar behavior of the Facebook app launcher:

 - Custom expanding & shirking view transitions when presenting view controllers (views expand once it's launcher item is tapped, and contracts when you return to the launcher)